 “Accounting principles are a body of doctrine commonly associated with the theory and procedures of accounting serving as an explanation of current practices and as a guide for the selection of conventions or procedures where an alternative exists.”

-Accounting principles are basic norms and assumptions on which whole accounting system is established and developed.
+Accounting principles are basic norms and assumptions on which the whole accounting system is established and developed.

 Accounting policies must satisfy the following conditions:

-- They should be based on real assumptions.
+- They should be based on realistic assumptions.

 - They must be simple, easy to understand.

 - They should be able to reflect future predictions.